MetaMask/action-require-additional-reviewer/README.md

 # MetaMask/action-require-additional-reviewer

+## Deprecated

+This action is deprecated since it's no longer in use within the MetaMask repositories.
+It's still available for use, but no longer maintained.

 ## Description

 This action can be used to create workflows that require additional reviewers for programmatically created pull requests.